Advertisement

 05

-Bright Light on Waking
+Bright Light Immediately After

 The "Non-Sleep Deep Rest" Alternative